IBM/ibm-licensing-operator/docs/Content/Install_without_OLM.md

 Give operator couple minutes to configure all needed components.
 Installation is complete and **License Service** is running in your cluster.

+## Verification
+To check whether License Service components are properly installed and running, see [Checking License Service components](Configuration.md#checking-license-service-components).

 <b>Related links</b>

 - [Go back to home page](../License_Service_main.md#documentation)